WEC-Sim/WEC-Sim/docs/index.rst

 (Sandia) <http://energy.sandia.gov/energy/renewable-energy/water-power/>`_,
 funded by the U.S. Department of Energy’s Water Power Technologies Office.
-Due to the open source nature of the code, WEC-Sim has also had many external contributions, for more information refer to :ref:`welcome-acknowledgements`.
+Due to the open source nature of the code, WEC-Sim has also had many external contributions, for more information refer to :ref:`intro-acknowledgements`.

 Current members of the development team include: